Creating an Encouraging Environment

 - There is a greater sense of community and inclusion throughout the school, with pupils, staff and parents joining together to plan and participate in ‘whole school’ events and activities.

-The development of an appropriate learning environment for pupils with an ASD should be driven by the particular needs and strengths arising from autism.
+The development of an appropriate learning environment for autistic pupils should be driven by the particular needs and strengths arising from autism.
 There should be evidence that the organisation and structure of the environment supports the communication, social, sensory and curricular needs of the pupils.
 The environment should make a clear statement of the respect and value we place on each individual and of the high expectations we have for their progress and achievements as successful learners, confident individuals, responsible citizens and effective contributors (Curriculum for Excellence, 2004).

 Many of the elements, described above, for an autism-friendly school, can be incorporated into existing school buildings through creative adaptations that are informed by an understanding and respect of autism.
 Indeed the design of New Struan School continues to influence the design of other buildings, hailed as an example of best practice in design for autism.